JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Whenever you're planting something that will produce a root crop, it's critical to space your seeds far enough apart to give each root room to grow to its full potential.

 Radish seeds look like little pebbles, so it's easy to be a bit lazy and scatter them about or plant them in rows too close together.
-The ideal spacing between each French breakfast radish seed is about one and a half to two inches.
+The ideal spacing between each French breakfast radish seed is 1.5 to 2 inches, or about two fingers.
 These roots overall won't grow very wide, unlike something like a watermelon radish (which would need at least 4 inches to itself).

 By the way, I do recommend direct sowing all types of radishes in the garden, right in the spot where they'll grow to maturity.
 Root crops don't like being moved once they're growing.
 (Learn more about sowing radish seeds.)